 - An understanding of cities and regions, including the interrelationship between their social, economic, and political systems and their spatial patterns.

 - An awareness of the techniques for analyzing cities and regions and for developing plans and programs for their future.

 - The formulation of future development policies, especially as the process involves identifying problems, establishing objectives, generating and evaluating alternative plans, and implementing them.

-The Master of Urban Planning (M.U.P.) degree offers professional education in the planning field.
+The Master of Urban and Regional Planning (M.U.R.P.) degree offers professional education in the planning field.
 Graduates may eventually apply their professional skills in various government agencies, private enterprises, or nonprofit organizations within a variety of subject areas.

 Students choose to concentrate their studies in such areas as: